epfl-ada/ada-2021-project-pyca/README.md

 # Predicting Box-Office Receipts from the Main Film Crew's quotes
 ## Abstract

-Recent research work has investigated the determinants of attributes (e.g., budget, release time) in predicting the box-office revenues[^Early-Predictions-of-Movie-Success].
+Recent research work has investigated the impact of attributes (e.g., budget, release time) in predicting the box-office revenues[^Early-Predictions-of-Movie-Success].
 Particularly, lead actors have been considered as one of the critical drivers for success in the motion pictures industry[^The-Power-of-Stars].

 [^Early-Predictions-of-Movie-Success]: https://arxiv.org/abs/1506.05382
 [^The-Power-of-Stars]: https://journals.sagepub.com/doi/10.1509/jmkg.71.4.102

 However, an important attribute in forecasting the box-office receipts has remained mostly unnoticed: what and how the main film crew claims in the media coverage.
-Not only the fame of a lead actor/director can influence the box office revenue, but also the public claims from the main film crew might shape the audience attitudes and intentions to watch movie.
-One salient research question in our study is to examine *whether the main film crew's quotes in the press trigger an increase in the box office revenues over time.* We will perform different machine learning methods with cross validation to show what kind of characteristics in the main film crew's quotes might forecast the box-office success.
+Not only does the fame of a lead actor/director can influence the box office revenue, but also the public claims from the main film crew might shape the audience attitude and intentions to watch movie.

+One salient research question in our study is to examine *whether the main film crew's quotes in the press trigger an increase in the box office revenues over time.* We will perform different machine learning methods with cross validation to show what kind of characteristics in the main film crew's quotes might forecast the box-office results.

 ## Introduction